-The Hunger Site launched in 1999 and its parent company has set up a number of sister sites to help support a range of worthy causes, including breast cancer treatment, child health, literacy, the rainforests and animal rescue.
+The Hunger Site launched in 1999.
+Since then its parent company has set up sister sites to help support a range of worthy causes, including breast cancer treatment, child health, literacy, the rainforests and animal rescue.
 These all help in a similar way.

 Instead of clicking, play a game

 There's also a great website that raises funds for charity by getting its sponsors to make a rice donation for every user it gets - but you've got to play a game to earn it.